bbeni/sphugo/README.md

-# SPH Simulations (ESC 202 Course UZH)
+# SPHUGO

+**S**mooth **P**article **H**ydrodynamics **U**sing **GO**

-SPHUGO - SPH Using GO - Source code available at (www.github.com/bbeni/sphugo)
+Source code available at (www.github.com/bbeni/sphugo)

-My attempt at the assignments at ESC 202 course at UZH written in [GO](https://go.dev/ "Go Language"). 🦆 The Goal is to have a working Smooth Particle Hydrodynamics (SPH) code.
+This is my attempt at the assignments of ESC 202 course at UZH written in [GO](https://go.dev/ "Go Language"). 🦆 The Goal is to have a working Smooth Particle Hydrodynamics (SPH) code.
 GO as a language was chosen to easily parallelize the simulation and have fast execution times comparable to C/C++.
 There are 5 tasks leading up to the simulation.
 The following sections should provide documentation of the implementation process.

 ## 1. Task - Binary Partition 2d Particles